Methodology & Editorial Standards

 This page explains how CupOrGram builds conversion and substitution content, what data principles we use, and how we handle quality, transparency, and monetization.

-Conversion values are derived from ingredient-specific density references and unit conversion constants.
-We avoid single universal cup weights because they are inaccurate across ingredients.
+Conversion values are built from ingredient-specific density references and unit conversion constants.
+We avoid one-size-fits-all cup weights because they can be misleading across different ingredients.

 Substitution Guidance

-Substitute ratios are curated as practical starting points and include adjustment notes focused on texture, hydration, browning, and structure.
+Substitute ratios are practical starting points with adjustment notes for texture, hydration, browning, and structure.
+The goal is to support real baking decisions, not just theoretical swaps.

 Quality Review